cloudfoundry/garden-runc-release/docs/issue-submission-guide.md

 - If you are moving to a new version, or turning on a new feature flag, please refer to all relevant release notes.
 Many new flags require VM recreation.
 - Take a look at our [publicly viewable backlog](https://www.pivotaltracker.com/n/projects/1158420).
 (If you find that we are already aware of the problem here but do not have a Github issue, please still go ahead and open one to help others.)
 - Do as much debugging and research as you can.
-The more information we have, and the less we have to go back-and-forth with you to get more details the faster we can get to the heart of the problem.
+The more information we have, and the less we have to go back-and-forth with you to get more details, the faster we can get to the heart of the problem.